NULLBERRY-STUDIO/budget-buddy/README.md

 - Arabic (ar)
 - Urdu (ur)

 The application automatically detects the user's browser language and displays content accordingly.
 Users can also manually switch languages from the UI.
+All UI elements including calculator results are fully translated in each supported language.

 ## Design System